A Latent Space Model for Cognitive Social Structures Data: Introduction

 Krackhardt's seminal work has been extended by numerous authors. \cite{kumbasar-1994} and \cite{kumbasar-1996} went beyond Krackhardt's aggregations and employ multi-dimensional scaling and correspondence analysis to study the structure of triadic data.
-Subsequently, once again along the lines of data reduction schemes, \cite{batchelder-1997} proposed a model for aggregating separate reports into a single consensus network, allowing estimates of actor accuracy to be obtained along the process.
+Subsequently, once again along the lines of data reduction schemes, \cite{batchelder-1997} proposed a model for aggregating separate reports into a single consensus network, allowing estimates of actor accuracy to be obtained along the way.
 Unfortunately, this model is quite restrictive and inference procedures are not straightforward.
-Later, \cite{bond-1997,bond-2000} extended the social relations model of \cite{kenny-1994} to analyze multivariate triadic relations; the later extension was the first attempt to incorporate covariances between measurements on different types of relations on the same pair of actors.
-In a series of technical reports in the early 2000s, Koskinen innovated the field of CSSs by introducing fully Bayesian approaches.
-Firstly, \cite{koskinen-2002-perceived} extended Batchelder's model in a Bayesian context treating the underling ``true'' network as a latent variable (and therefore part of the parameter space).
-Then, \cite{koskinen-2002-covariates} implemented a modified version of the previous model aiming to correlate bias on cognitive judgements with exogenous attributes of the perceivers.
+Later, \cite{bond-1997,bond-2000} extended the social relations model of \cite{kenny-1994} to analyze multivariate triadic relations; the later extension was the first attempt to incorporate covariances between measurements on different types of relations on the same pair of actors. \cite{butts-2000}, later published as \cite{butts-2003}, proposed a family of hierarchical Bayesian models which allows for simultaneous inference of informant accuracy and the underlying social structure in the presence of measurement error.
+In parallel, \cite{koskinen-2002-perceived} extended Batchelder's model in a Bayesian context treating the underling ``true'' network as a latent variable (and therefore part of the parameter space).
+Then, \cite{koskinen-2002-covariates} implemented a modified version of the previous model aiming to correlate bias on cognitive judgements with exogenous attributes of the reporters.
 Finally, \cite{koskinen-2004} proposed an inference scheme where reference priors were used in order to allow some degree of automation in the model selection.
-In a similar spirit, \cite{butts-2003} proposed a family of hierarchical Bayesian models which allows for simultaneous inference of informant accuracy and the underlying social structure in the presence of measurement error.
 More recently, \citet{rodriguez-2015} developed a novel class of stochastic block models for CSS data by constructing a joint prior on the community structure of all networks using fragmentation and coagulation processes.
 Concurrently, \cite{swartz-2015}, extending Bond's model, proposed a fully Bayesian logistic ANOVA model for triadic data.
-Their strategy uses a convenient parametrization that makes assessments of cognitive agreement among actors possible. \cite{pattison-1994} and \cite{brands-2013} provide excellent reviews of the early and modern literature on CSSs.
+Their strategy uses a convenient parametrization that makes assessments of cognitive agreement among actors possible. \cite{pattison-1994} and \cite{brands-2013} provide excellent reviews about the early and modern literature on CSSs, respectively.